Locations:

 Prevention

-There's no proven way to prevent genetic forms of moyamoya disease.
-But you can lower your risk of developing moyamoya syndrome by controlling vascular risk factors and reducing your risk of atherosclerosis.
+There’s no proven way to prevent genetic forms of moyamoya disease.
+But you can lower your risk of developing moyamoya syndrome by managing vascular risk factors and reducing your risk of atherosclerosis.

-You may be able to relieve symptoms and avoid complications from moyamoya disease if you make sure you take your medications exactly as directed.
+You may be able to relieve symptoms and avoid complications from moyamoya disease if you make sure to take your medications exactly as directed.

 Outlook / Prognosis

 For most people with moyamoya disease, the condition gets worse over time.
-They may also experience strokes as blood vessels narrow more and more.
+They may also experience stroke as blood vessels narrow more and more.
 Without treatment, moyamoya disease can lead to stroke with severe neurological deficits.
-However, some patients remain stable for years without symptoms.
+But some people remain stable for years without symptoms.
 Once symptoms start to develop, your provider may suggest bypass surgery.

 Living With